Countdown To A New Brown | The Brown Line Capacity Expansion Project Click to View Construction Schedule

 Southbound Trains Limited to One Track

 The next phase of three-track operation at the Belmont and Fullerton stations started Sunday, March 30, 2008.
 Southbound trains are limited to one track at the Belmont and Fullerton stations due to construction for the Brown Line capacity expansion project.
 To help ease the impact, the CTA is operating eight-car trains on the Brown Line during morning and evening rush hours.
-The introduction of eight-car service occurred nearly 18 months earlier than originally planned.
+The introduction of eight-car service occurred nearly 18 months earlier than originally planned. (watch video - March 2008)

 Three-track configuration